18 Top-Rated Tourist Attractions in Maryland

 Along with medals, uniforms, and personal items are artifacts from historically significant events.
 These include the table on which the surrender was signed that ended World War II, along with the flag that flew at the signing on the deck of the USS Missouri.

 An entire room is dedicated to ship models, remarkable for the fact that each model was made at the same time that the ship itself was being constructed.
-Some date as early as the mid-1600s, and several are the only record remaining of the ship's construction and features.
+Some date as early as the mid-1600s, and several are the only records remaining of the ship's construction and features.
 The collection of ships' instruments is equally impressive, as are smaller exhibits, such as the painstakingly crafted examples of art created by prisoners on board naval ships.
 The museum is free.

 A visit to the Academy should begin at the Armel-Leftwich Visitor Center, where you can join a guided tour or watch the 13-minute film, The Call to Serve.